Tshechan/MSDS696_X70_Data-Science-Practicum-II/README.md

 **2. Data Collection**

-The crime data  Los Angles Crime data  for this project will be taken from the city of Los Angeles website.
+The crime data  Los Angles Crime data  for this project is taken from the city of Los Angeles website.
-The data reflects incidents of crime in the City of Los Angeles
+The data reflects incidents of crime in the City of Los Angeles from 2010 to 2022.

 **3. Generic Flow Of Project**